Real Estate

 How to negotiate a commercial lease

-There are various types of commercial leases which apportion costs between the landlord and the tenant differently (aside from rent).
 Some leases require the tenant pay utilities and property tax, while the landlord remains responsible for maintenance, repairs and insurance.
 Others leave the tenant responsible for utilities, property taxes, and insurance premiums, while the landlord is responsible for maintenance and repairs.
 There are also leases which leave the tenant responsible for all building costs with the exception of structural repairs.
 Finally, and perhaps most commonly, some leases split the cost of structural repairs and operating expenses between the tenant and the landlord as “base rent”.
-These details are determinative of who is responsible in the event that damage occurs to the leased space, and the tenant should carefully consider the trade-offs of each type of lease during negotiation.

 What is a Personal Guaranty

-A personal guaranty, is a document that a landlord will try to make an Owner or officer of the business sign which put the individual personally on the hook if the business is not able to either cover the rent or if there is damage or another breach of the lease agreement.
+A personal guaranty, is a document that a landlord will try to make an Owner or officer of the business sign which puts the individual personally on the hook if the business is not able to either cover the rent or if there is damage or another breach of the lease agreement.
 It is important when considering your rights to determine whether you as a business owner are personally responsible for your rent to the landlord.

 Start A Claim With Us Today